 In 1971, Dr. Phillips and T. David Jansen, D. Min founded the California Family Study Center (CFSC) as the only freestanding graduate program in the country dedicated solely to the field of human relationships.
 Built upon the family systems model, the graduate program in Marriage and Family Therapy attracted a diverse population of students brought together by a shared passion for making a difference.

 As the program gained momentum, it quickly became known as a leader in mental health higher education across the profession.
 In 1996, in recognition of his innovative leadership, the Board of Trustees honored Dr. Phillips by changing the name to Phillips Graduate University.

-With over 40 years of excellence in graduate education and training, Phillips has grown from a small, single-degree granting institution to a leader in the field, offering multiple degrees at both the master’s and doctoral levels.
+With over 40 years of excellence in graduate education and training, Phillips has grown from a small, single-degree granting institution to a leader in the field, that offered multiple degrees at both the master’s and doctoral levels.